How to Pack a TV for Moving

 » MORE: How to unpack after moving

-If you have multiple items to load, make sure to distribute the weight evenly to prevent sudden movements during transit.
+If you have multiple items to load in the vehicle, make sure to distribute the weight evenly to prevent sudden movements during transit.
 Once everything is loaded, if you’re driving, be careful, avoiding abrupt stops, sharp turns and rough roads.

 FAQ